 The main purpose of this article is to describe how the Canoeboot project operates, why it exists and what it does.
 Who, what, why and when.

-Canoeboot is free/libre boot firmware based on Libreboot (which is in turn based on coreboot), replacing proprietary BIOS/UEFI firmware on select x86/ARM laptops, desktops and server mainboards.
+Canoeboot is free/libre boot firmware based on Libreboot (which is in turn based on coreboot), replacing proprietary BIOS/UEFI firmware on select x86/ARM laptops, desktops and server motherboards.
 It provides an automated build system for compiling coreboot ROM images, that are easy to install for non-technical users.
 The emphasis is placed upon ease of use, and optional security features.

 I’m writing in the first person.
 Who’s this I you’re reading about?
 It’s me, Leah Rowe; I am the founder and lead developer of Libreboot, and also the founder and lead developer of Canoeboot!
 I maintain both projects, keeping them in relative sync between releases, often performing same-day simultaneous Canoeboot and Libreboot releases.

 Canoeboot is maintained by the same founder, Leah Rowe, who is the founder and lead developer of both the Libreboot project and the Canoeboot project.
-Maintaining a project like Canoeboot is both challenging and fun; Canoeboot does not permit any binary blobs from coreboot, which means that it can only support a handful of mainboards from coreboot, and sometimes several mitigations may be required to stabilise certain functionalities under these conditions.
+Maintaining a project like Canoeboot is both challenging and fun; Canoeboot does not permit any binary blobs from coreboot, which means that it can only support a handful of motherboards from coreboot, and sometimes several mitigations may be required to stabilise certain functionalities under these conditions.

 The Canoeboot schedule is: whenever a Libreboot release is ready, produce a new Canoeboot release based on it, when there are enough changes to warrant a new release.